-Over the last 5 weeks I have been developing a Food Yoga workshop based on my new book, FOOD YOGA – Nourishing the Soul (formerly: The YOGA of EATING).
+Over the last 5 weeks, I have been developing a Food Yoga workshop based on my new book, FOOD YOGA – Nourishing the Soul (formerly: The YOGA of EATING).

-The response has been positive thus far and I am encouraged to think that with a little tweaking I will have a very effective presentation on the art and science of being a Food Yogi.
+The response has been positive thus far, and I am encouraged to think that with a little tweaking, I will have a very effective presentation on the art and science of being a Food Yogi.

-Another pillar of the Vedic culture of spiritual hospitality is the policy of Atithi Narayan or the attitude of treating an unexpected guest like God.
+Another pillar of the Vedic culture of spiritual hospitality is the policy of Atithi Narayan, or the attitude of treating an unexpected guest like God.
 Atithi is a Sanskrit word meaning unscheduled, and Narayana is a name of Visnu (God).
 The purport of this policy is obvious: If you are supposed to treat the unexpected guest like God, how much more should we respect those that we invite to our homes!?
-You can just imagine how wonderful the world would be if this policy was common law.
+You can just imagine how wonderful the world would be if this policy were common law.

-Probably the most important lesson from the Food Yogi workshop is the idea that when we make an effort to be fully conscious of our food choices, preparations and eating—incredible and transformative things can happen to us.
+Probably the most important lesson from the Food Yogi workshop is the idea that when we make an effort to be fully conscious of our food choices, preparations, and eating, incredible and transformative things can happen to us.

 When you are living consciously, beginning with conscious eating, you will do so in all your thoughts and actions.
 Your life will be consistent and in harmony with your environment.
 In other words, you will complement your environment and not disturb it.
-Rather than being a “spoke in the wheel” of Nature, you will be a welcome participant in the garden of unlimited possibility.
+Rather than being a “spoke in the wheel” of Nature, you will be a welcome participant in the garden of unlimited possibilities.

 The Bible says: “The tongue that brings healing is a tree of life, but a deceitful tongue crushes the spirit.”